-Familiarize words one by one.
-You do not have to memorize all vocabularies in one day.
+- Familiarize words one by one.
+You do not have to memorize all vocabulary in one day.
 You have the most time to prepare.
 Relax your mind while learning at least 800 vocabularies.
 In memorizing, start from the basic ones to harder ones.
 For example, the words we usually use in our daily living.
 I, you, we, he, she, and they.
 Next are the verbs we usually use such as eat, drink, work, sleep, and talk.
 Next will be the things and places we are familiar such as phones, hospitals, schools, and chairs.
 To be more efficient, try to memorize at least 10 words a day.
 I recommend using the book, “Minna no Nihongo”.
 This book lists a group of words per lesson.

-Try to use your learned words in your daily living.
+- Try to use your learned words in your daily living.
 For example, when you want to eat, say “Gohan wo tabetai desu. (ごはん を たべたい です。)

-Memorize the writing system immediately for the test will be in hiragana and katakana entirely.
+- Memorize the writing system immediately for the test will be in hiragana and katakana entirely.
 Write as many charts as you can.
 You can also set your phone’s wallpaper to a katakana or a hiragana chart.
 This way, you cannot forget the characters.
 For instance, you can also set your phone language to Nihongo.

-Study the forms of the verbs and adjectives.
+- Study the forms of the verbs and adjectives.
 This is very complicated because a verb used in a sentence depends on the time or the use of the verb.
 For example, tabemasu in the past form will become tebamashita or tabemasen deshita in the past negative form.
 Work on basic sentence structures and always use the formal form.

 In studying the language, you can spend one to three hours.
 For listening, you can spend your leisure time playing videos or mp3 formats conversations.
 It never hurts having a wide range of vocabulary.
 If you are really interested in a language, you will learn every corner of it.
 Write about what you recently learned.
 Review what you have learned the other day.

 Don’t just focus on the reading section or have more time in the listening section.
 Learn them side by side.